veirs/Gsoc_orcasound/valFiles/README.md

 2_simpleSpectrogramDenoise.py  shows a very simple way to subtract background noise from a section of the wav file which does not have a call from the spectrogram of the call

+3_Signal2NoiseSpectrogram.py shows a couple of simple ways to assess the signal to noise of call spectrograms

 Sample plot:
 ![Simple denoiser](plots/simpleDenoiser.jpg "Simple denoiser")